PitCoder/Compilers/README.md

 #### What is an Interpreter?
 <p align="justify">
 Is a program that reads an executable program and produces the results of running that program.
-Usually, this involves executing the source program in somefashion.
+Usually, this involves executing the source program in some fashion.
 </p>

 <p align="center">